Chart Color Schemes

 Bunyip is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bunyip's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Bunyip stood at 34.5%, with mortgaged dwellings at 54.0% and rented ones at 11.5%.
-The median monthly mortgage repayment was $1,950, lower than Melbourne metro's $2,000.
-The median weekly rent in Bunyip was $320, compared to Melbourne metro's $390.
-Nationally, Bunyip's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.
+The latest Census evaluated Bunyip's dwelling structure as 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Bunyip was 34.5%, with the remaining dwellings either mortgaged (54.0%) or rented (11.5%).
+The median monthly mortgage repayment in Bunyip was $1,950, below Melbourne metro's average of $2,000.
+The median weekly rent figure in Bunyip was $320, compared to Melbourne metro's $390.
+Nationally, Bunyip's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing